1. Methodology background

 Improvements to our estimates come from improvements to source data, productivity methodology or the accessibility, clarity and interpretation of our data.

-The first set of improvements includes those made to the national account data, for example, changes from the national accounts' improvement project included in the annual Blue Book improvement.
-It may also include changes to labour market sources, including updated information on person weights.
+Improvements include those made to the national account data, for example, changes from the national accounts' improvement project included in the annual Blue Book improvement.
+There have also been changes to labour market sources, such as updated information on person weights and improvement to the labour market source data via a sample boost during the coronavirus (COVID-19) pandemic.

 Nôl i'r tabl cynnwys